rotaryden/floody-minesweeper/README.md

 ## Algorithms

-The free space revealing algorithm appeared a bit challenging from the logic point, as decision was to try to adapt efficient non-recursive flood-fill algorithm for
+The free space revealing algorithm appeared a bit challenging from the logic point, as decision was to try to adapt an efficient non-recursive flood-fill algorithm for
 opening free areas with border of hole-adjacent cells (with counters),

 so the main challenge was to provide the IsFillable() predicate classifying free cells and bordering counter cells to the same "color" class (in terms of flood-fill)

+For this purpose, isFirstCell parameter was added, to distinguish whether this is a first free cell trying to be opened, as this appeared to be critical for rejecting non-connected regions (see additional comments in the code)

 ## References used
 https://en.wikipedia.org/wiki/Flood_fill